saad-yahia/PyCorrFit/_includes/body.md

 with different excitation geometries like total internal reflection (TIR).

 #### Supported Operating Systems
-- Windows XP/7 (binary and source code)
-- Ubuntu Linux 12.04 (binary and source code)
-- MacOSx 10.6+ (binary and source code)
-- Any other system with a Python 2.7 installation (source code only)
+- Any operating system with a Python 2.7 installation
+- Binary support for:
+  - Windows XP or higher
+  - MacOSx 10.6 or higher
+  - Ubuntu Linux 12.04

 #### Supported Filetypes
 - ALV-6000 correlator files (~.ALV) (single and multiple runs / tested in autocorrelation mode)